We are Mark and Di Gallant a ordinary couple living ordinary lives with a true love for animals and the countryside.

 While walking I literally had a eureka moment when I nearly tripped over a piece of fallen oak.

-In 2012 I got diagnosed with ME and in 2017 I really started to notice certain things I could usally do with ease had become harder for me to do.
+In 2012 I got diagnosed with ME and Fibromyalgia and in 2017 I really started to notice that certain things I could usally do with ease had become harder for me to do.
 I work for the the NHS on the ambulances only part time now though as I can not manage the demanding nature of the role like I once could.